The cluster modular group of the dimer model: Introduction

 \section{Introduction}

 Domino-shuffling is a technique introduced in \cite{EKLP} to enumerate and generate domino tilings of the Aztec diamond graph, and was used to give the first proof of the arctic circle theorem \cite{JPS}.
 Domino tilings are dual to the dimer model on the square grid.
-There are generalizations of domino-shuffling for other biperiodic bipartite graphs and the \textit{cluster modular group} is a group whose elements correspond to these shufflings.
-This group was studied by Fock and Marshakov \cite{FM16}, who gave an explicit conjecture for its isomorphism type.
-The goal of this paper is to study generalized shufflings, and in particular, to compute the cluster modular group for any biperiodic bipartite graph.
-The natural framework for this is the \textit{dimer integrable system} $\mathcal X_N$ associated to a convex polygon $N$. \\
+There are generalizations of domino-shuffling, called \textit{(2-2) cluster modular transformations} for other biperiodic bipartite graphs and they comprise the elements infinite order of a group called the \textit{(2-2) cluster modular group}.
+This group was studied by Fock and Marshakov \cite{FM16}*{Section 7.3} (under the name group of discrete automorphisms) and they gave an explicit conjecture for its isomorphism type.
+The goal of this paper is to study these generalized shufflings, and in particular, to compute the (2-2) cluster modular group for any biperiodic bipartite graph.

-Generalized shufflings are dynamical systems on the space of edge-weights.
-Let $\Gamma$ be a bipartite graph on a torus $\mathbb T$ and let $\mathcal L_\Gamma$ be the space of edge-weights on $\Gamma$ (modulo gauge transformations, see Section \ref{seedtori} for the precise definition).
-There are two types of local rearrangements of bipartite graphs called \textit{elementary transformations} (see Figure \ref{et}).
-Each elementary transformation comes with a transformation of edge weights, characterized by the property that it preserves the dimer partition function (see for example \cite{GK12}*{Theorem 4.7}).
-Given a sequence of elementary transformations such that the initial and final graphs are both $\Gamma$ (called a \textit{seed cluster transformation}), composing the induced transformations of edge weights gives an automorphism of $\mathcal L_{\Gamma}$.
-The seed cluster transformation is \textit{trivial} if the induced map on edge weights is the identity.
-The \textit{cluster modular group} is the group of seed cluster transformations modulo the trival ones.\\
+(2-2) cluster modular transformations give rise to dynamical systems on the space of weights on bipartite graphs as we now explain.
+Let $\Gamma$ be a bipartite graph on a torus $\mathbb T$ and let $\mathcal L_\Gamma:=H^1(\Gamma,\C^*)$ be the space of weights on $\Gamma$ (cf. section \ref{dimermodel}).
+There are two types of local rearrangements of bipartite graphs called \textit{elementary transformations} (see Figure \ref{eteqns}).
+Each elementary transformation has an associated birational map of weights, characterized by the property that it preserves the dimer partition function up to a constant scaling factor (see for example \cite{GK12}*{Theorem 4.7}).
+Given a sequence of elementary transformations such that the initial and final graphs are both $\Gamma$ (which we call a \textit{(2-2) cluster transformation}), composing the induced birational maps of weights gives a birational automorphism of $\mathcal L_{\Gamma}$.
+The cluster transformation is \textit{trivial} if this induced map on weights is the identity.
+The \textit{(2-2) cluster modular group} is the group of cluster transformations modulo the trivial ones.

-A \textit{zig-zag path} in $\Gamma$ is a path that turns maximally left at white vertices and maximally right at black vertices.
-Associated to any biperiodic bipartite graph is a convex integral polygon $N$ called its \textit{Newton polygon}, whose primitive edges correspond to homology classes of zig-zag paths.
-The cluster modular group only depends on the polygon $N$.
-Our main result is the following conjecture of Fock and Marshakov \cite{FM16}:

-\begin{theorem}[cf. Theorem \ref{maincor}] If the Newton polygon $N$ has an interior lattice point, the cluster modular group $G_N$ is isomorphic to the group